 If a child or parent reports bullying then the staff member records on CPOMS so that the DSL and key staff are aware immediately.
-This details the pupil's experience is logged.
+The details of the pupil's experience are logged.
 This is completed by the adult that deals with the initial incident.